 your contract; otherwise your choices for health, dental, and

 retirement plans will be reduced to the automatic default option.

-then processed through Academic Affairs or Human Resources.
+processed through Academic Affairs and Human Resources.
+All new hires

 Available in hardcopy, provided to every faculty member, and